 For their summer courses, see also www.unige.ch/lettres/elcf/coursete/index_en.html

-The Université Populaire du Canton de Genève (http://www.upcge.ch/entree.php) offers French courses for 100 CHF that run from October to June and meet twice a week for 1.5 hours per session.
+The Université Populaire du Canton de Genève (http://www.upcge.ch/entree.php) offers French courses for 50 CHF that run from October to June and meet twice a week for 1.5 hours per session.
 They are open for registration twice a year, but if you decide after registration closes that you would like to join, this is usually possible as well.
 They test your level and put you in a class that best matches what you know.
 Courses in other languages, including English, German, Spanish, Italian, and Portuguese, are also offered.

 UNIGE offers the option to sign up for language exchange partnerships with other students at the University of Geneva for free.
 Based on your language preferences for learning/teaching, the system will match you up with other students for language exchange.
 Information can be found at http://www.unige.ch/tandems/about_en.html.
-At IHEID we also have the IHEID Language Café where you can post if you would like to set up a tandem with someone.

 As some compulsory courses are given in French, be sure to have a good dictionary at hand.
 An electronic dictionary has the advantage of fast search and in some you can easily add the words you look up to a flashcard database.
 (Reverso.net is pretty reliable when working on a laptop).
 Be sure to have audio files included in your dictionary, so that you can learn the pronunciation which is not always easy in French.

 If you like studying with flashcards, go for a spaced repetition system, which means that a specific word or phrase will be shown to you in a larger or smaller amount of time, based on how well you remembered it at the last review (you grade it).
 Anki, for example, is a program that uses spaced repetition, with the advantage of being open-source software and available for many operating systems.
-The desktop version is for free, the iPhone app costs about 25 CHF.
+The desktop version is free, the iPhone app costs about 25 CHF.
 There is a huge database of vocabulary lists for many languages that you can download for free once you have the program installed on your computer, and of course you can create your own database in a very flexible and user-friendly way.
 It is not only useful for languages, but also for definitions, mathematical formulas of econometrics, remembering the main points of ICJ case law, and virtually anything you don’t want to forget!